 So with the debate changes from “oh we don’t want to spend any money” to “we’re making sure that what the community wants happens”.
 That’s a quite a different conversation.

-I think it’s well worthwhile spending the time communicating and building wide consensus in communities about the action that’s needed even though it takes a lot of time and effort.
+I think it’s well worthwhile spending the time communicating and building wide consensus in communities about the infrastructure asset management action that’s needed even though it takes a lot of time and effort.

 PHOTO CREDIT: Lake Tekapo, New Zealand by Ross Waugh